 World Ability Award Gala

-On July 30, 2004, the 2004 World Ability Awards Gala was held in the Grand Ballroom at Navy Pier in Chicago, Illinois.
-During the charitable event, hundreds of industry leaders from across the country came together to recognize the accomplishments of those people who create new freedoms for people who have a disability.
+On July 30, 2004, the 2004 World Ability Awards Gala began in the Grand Ballroom at Navy Pier in Chicago, Illinois.
+During the charitable event, hundreds of industry leaders from across the country came together.
+The purpose of the event is to recognize the accomplishments of those people who create new freedoms for people who have a disability.
 Adam Kissiah won a World Ability Award for his invention, the Cochlear Implant.

-Lt Col. Brian Birdwell, a survivor of the September 11 Terrorist attack on the Pentagon, presented the World Ability Award for an Individual to Adam Kissiah, Jr. Also, he is the Deputy Superintendent of the Bureau of Strategy and Accountability of the Chicago Police Department, Thomas G. Byrne.
+Lt Col. Brian Birdwell was a survivor of the September 11 Terrorist attack on the Pentagon.
+Lt.
+Birdwell presented the World Ability Award for an Individual to Adam Kissiah, Jr. Also, he is the Deputy Superintendent of the Bureau of Strategy and Accountability of the Chicago Police Department, Thomas G. Byrne.

 In the 1960s, Adam Kissiah began to experience hearing loss.
-As a NASA engineer, he leveraged his education and experience in electronics and became self-motivated to study and research the disciplines of hearing and acoustics.
+As a NASA engineer, he leveraged his education and experience in electronics.
+He became self-motivated to study and research the disciplines of hearing and acoustics.
 The Kennedy Space Center Library provided a wealth of sources for detailed study in the fields of both hearing and acoustics, and through his research and development, he proposed a design for successful transmission of “intelligence” to the hearing center of the human brain.

 Adam Kissiah’s Patent provided the basic engineering specification for all Cochlear Implants, which are surgically implanted electronic hearing devices that restore the ability to hear sound and understand speech.
 The implant is a prosthetic replacement that circumvents damaged cells, providing direct stimulation to hearing nerve fibers in the inner ear.